Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 **Simple** gambling games:

-* {% gameref sampen %} is a gambling game from Java that requires no skill
+* [Sampen](games/sampen/sampen.md) is a gambling game from Java that requires no skill
 * {% gameref thothit-banyuwangi %} is a similar game[@JavaanseKaartspelen p.
 76]

 **Trick-taking** games:

-* {% gameref kartu-lima %} is a Javan game with unusual card rankings
+* [Kartu Lima](games/kartu-lima/kartu-lima.md) is a Javan game with unusual card rankings

 **Draw & discard** games (like Mahjong):